Smells Like Gen X • Top Toys of 1995

 That shift actually fits your framing perfectly.
 Power Rangers represent the last big toy phenomenon that still feels connected to the core of this series, but by 1995 they are also a sign that the market is moving on.
 The line still has strong identity power — favorite colors, team-building, role-play, villains, endless affiliations — but the panic-buy peak is over.

-Even so, the property remains one of the best examples of what mid-90s toy culture had become: faster, TV-native, more brand-centered, and much more dependent on kids demanding exact things by exact name.
+Even so, the property remains one of the best examples of what mid-90s toy culture had become: faster, TV-native, more brand-centered, and part of the 90s action figure wars, and much more dependent on kids demanding exact things by exact name.
 Earlier Gen X toy culture often had broader categories.
 Power Rangers had specific obsessions.

 For Gen X, 1995 Power Rangers feel like the last giant wave still breaking even as the shoreline starts changing.